nclients/Chefsha/website/pages/index.md

     titleColor: "#000000"
     description:
       - "Chef Sha 火焱阁 in San Mateo offers meals of excellent quality and invite you to try our delicious food."
-      - "Since Chef Sha is opened in San Mateo in September 2019, it began serving Asian & Chinese food, specialized in Szechuan and mongolian hot pot, dry pot and BBQ.
+      - "Since Chef Sha 火焱阁 is opened in San Mateo in September 2019, it began serving Asian & Chinese food, specialized in Szechuan and mongolian hot pot, dry pot and BBQ.
 It will be a wonderful time to share with your friend and family when you come into a typical traditional Chinese style restaurant to enjoy a hot pot.
 Or order some  special dishes  by yourself.
-Some popular items include Stir Fried Fish Fillet, spicy boiled fish fillet, Boiled Spring Lamb Slice with Peppercorn, Mapo Tofu and some other ones, maybe come to Chef Sha and try by yourself."
+Some popular items include Stir Fried Fish Fillet, spicy boiled fish fillet, Boiled Spring Lamb Slice with Peppercorn, Mapo Tofu and some other ones, maybe come to Chef Sha 火焱阁 and try by yourself."
-      - "The key of success at Chef Sha is simple: providing quality consistent food that taste great every single time.
-Chef Sha prides ourselves on serving our customers delicious genuine dishes like: Hot Pot, Dry Pot, Seafood, Szechuan & Regional special dishes, and other Chinese & Asian Food."
+      - "The key of success at Chef Sha 火焱阁 is simple: providing quality consistent food that taste great every single time.
+Chef Sha 火焱阁 prides ourselves on serving our customers delicious genuine dishes like: Hot Pot, Dry Pot, Seafood, Szechuan & Regional special dishes, and other Chinese & Asian Food."